GatesLab/gimme/README.md

 **FAQ**
 =======

 **How many time points do I need?** This is a difficult question since it will be related to the number of variables you are using.
 Rules of thumb for any analysis can generally be used: the more the better!
-Having at lest 100 time points is recommended, but adequate results have been obtained in simulation studies with only T = 60.
+Having at least 100 time points is recommended, but adequate results have been obtained in simulation studies with only T = 60.

 **Do all individuals have to have the same number of observations (T)?** No.

-**How many people do I need in my sample?** For regular *gimmme*, reliable results are obtained with as few as 10 participants.
+**How many people do I need in my sample?** For regular *gimme*, reliable results are obtained with as few as 10 participants.
 Remember that in this context, power to detect effects is determined by the number of time points rather than the number of individuals.
 Still, having at least 10 individuals helps *gimme* to detect signal from noise by looking for effects that consistently occur.

 **What do I do if I obtain an error?** Do some initial trouble-shooting.
 1. Ensure that all of your individuals have the same number of variables (columns) in their data sets.
 2. Ensure that all variables have variability (i.e., are not constant). *gimme* will let you know if this is the case.
 3. Ensure your path directories are correct.
 4. Ensure that the columns are variables and the rows contain the observations across time.
-5. If all this is correct, please email the error you received, code used to run *gimme*, and the data (we promise not to use it or share it) to: <gimme@unc.edu>.
+5. If all of this is correct, please email the error you received, code used to run *gimme*, and the data (we promise not to use it or share it) to: <gimme@unc.edu>.